 So what does this mean for your company?
 First, you should optimize your website to be easily found on mobile.
 Your business needs to be visible on the Internet.

 Lastly, you need to optimize your site so that it can convert users into customers.
-You can do this by ensuring that the website is easy to navigate and loads quickly.
+You can do this by ensuring the website is easy to navigate and loads quickly.

 Fequently asked questions about the Future of Mobile Devices